fisico-alienado/react-tres-en-raya/README.md

   }
 #+END_SRC

-At last, the moves list should be displayed in the right order corresponding to the =isAscending= state.
-For ascending, the =moves= is in the right order already.
-For descending, we reverse the =moves= array to let it be in the right order.
-Note that we also change the definition of =moves= from =const= to =let= because we may change it:
+At last, the moves list should be displayed in the right order corresponding to the `isAscending` state.
+For ascending, the `moves` is in the right order already.
+For descending, we reverse the `moves` array to let it be in the right order.
+Note that we also change the definition of `moves` from `const` to `let` because we may change it:

 #+BEGIN_SRC js
   render() {